-Data infrastructure strategies turn regulatory reporting into business intelligence for financial institutions
+Data infrastructure strategies turn regulatory reporting into business intelligence for financial institutions.

-Faced with growing regulatory reporting demands, banks and capital markets institutions that build data management strategies – aided by standardised data infrastructure – can gain better business insights and decision making to improve bank risk management, competitiveness and efficiency.
+Faced with growing regulatory reporting demands, banks and capital markets institutions that build data management strategies – aided by standardized data infrastructure – can gain better business insights and decision making to improve bank risk management, competitiveness and efficiency.

 Regulatory reporting today requires banks, capital markets and other financial institutions to collect and submit vast quantities of data points a month to regulators, plus evidence of its source traceability, with serious consequences for any errors or misleading conclusions.